If you suffer from poor eyesight but don’t want to wear glasses, then you’re left with two options: contact lenses or laser eye surgery.

 Over the course of 10 years, that’s around £2,000 not counting for inflation, plus the costs of several eye tests and a few other associated outgoings.

-are about £2,000 per eye, including consultations and after care.
-So for both eyes you’re looking at about £4,000.
+Laser eye surgery costsvary depending on the type of surgery.
 It’s a one off payment, not subject to inflation or price fluctuations, and you won’t need additional eye tests.

 So, in 20 years or less you will be saving money over using contact lenses, and that’s not even mentioning what you can do with all the additional free time you’ll have over two decades.